yiren-liu/SaferBot/README.md

+# SaferBot

-This project hosts the web server of the SaferBot website.
+This project hosts the web server of the SaferBot website --- web-based conversational system that aims to help with handling community safety incident reports by facilitating the interaction between users and safety administration agents.

 Add your own Google API key to "api/your-api-key.json" for DialogFlow And modify